kanwalnainsingh/OpenDesk-front-End-Development-1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-First U need to Run commond "npm install"
-        then u can run "npm start"

 In the project directory, you can run:

 ### `npm start`